Jbridges1119/boredGameNyte/README.md

 #### Server Side Setup
 1. In your first terminal enter the project directory and cd into the **server** director.
-2. Run *npm install* to install the dependancies.
+2. Run *npm install* to install the dependencies.

 #### Clients Side Setup
 1. Enter the main project directory in the second terminal and then cd into the **clients** directory.
-2. Run *npm install* to install the dependancies.
+2. Run *npm install* to install the dependencies.
 3. Run **npm run db:reset** to seed the database.

 Your app is now ready to be launched, please run *npm start* in both terminals.
-The React application will be launched, but it not, please open your browser to [http://localhost:3000/](http://localhost:3000/) to view the app.
+The React application will be launched, please open your browser to [http://localhost:3000/](http://localhost:3000/) to view the app.